TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

 .. exception:: PickleError

-   Common base class for the other pickling exceptions.
+   Common base kundi for the other pickling exceptions.
 It inherits :exc:`Exception`.

 .. exception:: PicklingError